dhsouthbend/python/sections/errors.md

 SyntaxError: EOL while scanning string literal
 ```

-Note the carat (`^`) underneath the mismatched quote, helpfully pointing out where the error lies.
+Note the caret (`^`) underneath the mismatched quote, helpfully pointing out where the error lies.
 Similarly, if this error happened when running a script, Python would tell us the filename and the line number for the line on which the error occurs.

 **Traceback errors** - These errors occur during the execution of a Python program when the program finds itself in an untenable state and must stop.
 Traceback errors are often logical inconsistencies in a program that is valid Python code.
 A common traceback error is referring to a variable that hasn't been defined, as below.